globalcargo/adbdebloater_opseries/README.md

 ```shell
 ADB shell
 ```
-5. Use the files from this repo with a bash sript or similar
+5. Use the files from this repo by pasting them into the prompt.
+Changes will be executed line by line. "#" prefixed lines will be treated as comments and ignored.
+For optiona_debloats copy and paste the relevant line item.
 6. If you don't want some apps to be removed remove respective lines or comment them out if your shell/script supports it.
 7. Done Enjoy!!!